gabyrramos/gabyrramos/README.md

 # Hi there!👋 </br>
-My name is Gabriela and I'm a junior backend web developer.
+My name is Gabriela and I'm a fullstack web developer.
 I'm a professional with over 12 years of work experience, I have a Bachelors in Finance and International Business but my interest for technology led me to switch careers and now I'm looking to combine my background knowledge with my new technical skills.</br>